openframeworks/ofSite/documentation/3d/ofNode.markdown

 Get the node's local z axis as 3d vector.

-Returns: A normalized 3D vector of the node's local z axis direction.
+**Returns**: A normalized 3D vector of the node's local z axis direction.